edgepointlearning/edgepointlearning.github.io/collections/_demos/reporting-and-retaliation.md

 title : Reporting and Retaliation vimeo : 262878070
 ---
-A short example from EdgePoint's compliance library.
+This demo highlights the topic of Reporting and Retaliation, which is a course within EdgePoint's Off-The-Shelf Compliance library.
+The course covers compliance and ethics awareness, best practices, actions and resolution.

 This example opens with a multi-pathing scenario to introduce the topic.